GuilinDev/peerReviewAlgo/bq.md

 > focus 面对stress and pressure能采取的有效措施
 * Prioritizing my work so I have a clear idea of what needs to be done when, and this has helped my effectively manage pressure on the job.
 * I make a list to rank that is most important, and then I work through that list step by step, getting each task done in a timely manner.

+### Skill to grow in next 6 months?
+1) I would like to further develop my **leadership/mentoring skills** by actively mentoring others.
+It is important to not only help others around I learn, but to also help them develop their skills and achieve their objectives.
+I believe this will help me become a much more effective senior engineer in the future and create a more positive and productive environment for my work team.
+2) I also would like to strengthen my **presentation skills** when I present to large audiences.
+I find I often speak a little too fast, especially when I begin my presentation, so I would like to improve my voice control and delivery.
+3) Although I am often required to help people negotiate solutions to conflicts especially on project based work I would like to develop my **mediation skills** which would help people reach their own conclusions rather than having me take such an active role in conflict resolution

 ### Why XX company?
 Because I know xx is a top internet xx company with a strong focus on xx (customer experience/cutting edge clouding management technologies).